hoangduytran/blender-manual/manual/files/media/image_formats.rst

 File Format
    Choose what format to save the image as.

-Color Mode
+Color
-   Choose the color format to save the image (or video) to.
+   The color format to save the image or video to.
+   This setting is used by some formats to optimize how much data is written to the file.
-   Note that *RGBA* is not available for all image formats, check the list above for details.
+   Note, *RGBA* is not available for all image formats, check the list above for details.

-   BW, RGB, RGBA
+   :BW: Saves the image using grayscale colors.
+   :RGB: Saves red, green and blue channels
+   :RGBA: Saves red, green, blue and alpha channels.

+.. _bpy.types.ImageFormatSettings.color_depth:

 Color Depth
-   Some image file formats support a varying number of bits per pixel.
-   This affects the color quality and file size.
-Commonly used depths:
+   The exponent value (with base two) for how many colors can be represented within a single color channel.
+   A higher bit depth will allow more possible colors, reducing banding, and increasing precision.
+   Yet a higher bit depth will increase memory usage exponentially.

+   Note, not all file formats support every color depth configuration.
+   Below is a list of commonly used depths:

    :8-bit:
       Most common for on-screen graphics and video.